McShelby/hugo-theme-relearn/exampleSite/content/dev/maintaining/_index.en.md

 When done, close the ticket.
 Once an issue is closed, it needs to be assigned to next release milestone.

+A once released ticket is not allowed to be reopened and rereleased in a different release.
+Write a new ticket in this case.

 ## Managing Pull Requests

 If a PR is merged and closed it needs an accompanied issue assigned to.
 If there is no issue for a PR, the maintainer needs to create one.